citation-file-format/cff-initializer-javascript/personas-user-stories.md

 - policy maker wants people to use cffinit
 - publisher wants paper authors to accurately describe which software was used for creating the results discussed in a given paper
 - publisher of a software journal wants to easily populate a form given a github url
+- publisher wants to maximize the value of a given paper.
+Papers that are reproducible because they accurately cite what software was used for a paper, a re more valuable.
 - funders want to ensure the funding helps others.
 For a paper that depends on software for its results, that means you have to be able to accurately cite the software used to produce the results produced in the paper
+- reviewer wants to reproduce the work under review but they can't find what software was used.

 - Maria wants to point other people to the cffinit website, but will only do so if she's confident that the website will give the users a good experience

+## out of scope

+- citing software developed by commercial companies
+-